Torram/magic-docs/docs/Client-Development/Hooks/Lists/UseSaveOrderItemsForList.md

-This custom hook updates a list of _orderItem_ objects in a list (binder).
+This custom hook updates an array of _orderItem_ objects in a list (binder).

 ```tsx
 import { getToken } from '../../tokens/getToken';